mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 We're going to have to add a new Avahi service to `/etc/avahi/services/samba.service` which describes the two things [described in Apple's documentation for advertising Time Machine availability through Bonjour](https://developer.apple.com/library/archive/releasenotes/NetworkingInternetWeb/Time_Machine_SMB_Spec/index.html#//apple_ref/doc/uid/TP40017496-CH1-SW1):

-1. We are running an SMB server on port 445;
+1. That we are running an SMB server on port 445;
-2. We have an SMB share point available for Time Machine.
+2. That we have an SMB share point available for Time Machine.

 As a bonus, we're also going to advertise our Raspberry Pi as a now-defunct [AirPort Time Capsule](https://en.wikipedia.org/wiki/AirPort_Time_Capsule) so that it appears as such in the Finder.